yaph/b2tob3/README.rst

 Easier migration from Boostrap 2 to Boostrap 3
 ----------------------------------------------

+b2tob3 is a command line tool to help migrate Web projects from bootstrap 2 to bootstrap 3 by performing a set of replacements that reflect bootstrap 3 class name changes.

+By default b2tob3 searches all files in the current directory and its subdirectories.
+Use the comman line options to set the working and limit to a file extension.

-This is a simple Python script that replaces certain strings in the files contained within the working directory and its subdirectories.
-It does not fully automate migration, you'll most likely need to perform manual fixes too.
+b2tob3 does not fully automate migration, but it takes away some of the tedious work.
+Still, you'll most likely need to perform manual fixes too.

 Installation
 ------------